 \subsection{Matched Filtering for Emission Lines in IFS data cuboids}

-Considering first the one-dimensional discrete case with Gaussian noise allows us to formalise the line detection problem as follows.
-We consider a line profile that represented by a shape vector
+Analysing first the one-dimensional discrete case with Gaussian noise allows us to formalise the line detection problem as follows.
+We consider a line profile that is represented by a shape vector

 which is normalised, i.e., $ \sum_i s_i \equiv 1$.
 This normalised shape, multiplied by some amplitude $a > 0$, may or may not be present in a noisy data vector

 at known position $i_0$.
 The noise of $\bm{f}$ is given by a Gaussian noise vector with zero mean,